Posted by Mary Toms in Tax: International.

 Understanding Nonresident Alien Status

 For U.S. tax purposes, a nonresident alien is someone who is not a U.S. citizen and does not meet the IRS residency tests, such as holding a green card or meeting the substantial presence test.
-Nonresident aliens are generally taxed only on U.S.-source income, not on income earned abroad.
+In general, nonresident aliens are taxed only on income that is sourced within the United States, rather than on income earned abroad.

-The IRS allows married couples to elect to treat a nonresident alien spouse as a U.S. resident for income tax purposes by filing a joint return and attaching a signed election statement.
+The IRS also allows you to make an election to treat your nonresident alien spouse as a U.S. resident for tax purposes.
+This optional approach allows you to make the election by filing a joint return and attaching a signed statement making the election.

 Green Card Status Changes the Rules

-Similarly, once a couple elects to treat a nonresident spouse as a resident, the worldwide income requirement applies for as long as the election remains in effect.
+It’s also worth noting that if you previously elected to treat a nonresident spouse as a U.S. resident, the same worldwide income reporting rules continue to apply for as long as that election remains in effect.

 Worldwide Income: A Critical Consideration